Makinplays/Financial-Data-Analytics-Personal-Project/README.md

-# Financial-Data-Analytics-Personal-Project
 import yfinance as yf
 import pandas as pd
 import numpy as np
-from functools import lru_cache from scipy.optimize import minimize import dash from dash import dcc, html from dash.dependencies import Input, Output, State from dash.exceptions import PreventUpdate import plotly.graph_objs as go import datetime
+from functools import lru_cache from scipy.optimize import minimize, Bounds, NonlinearConstraint import dash from dash import dcc, html from dash.dependencies import Input, Output, State from dash.exceptions import PreventUpdate import plotly.graph_objs as go import datetime import matplotlib.pyplot as plt import base64  # Import base64 module for encoding

 # Set the current 10-year Treasury rate as the risk-free rate
 risk_free_rate = 0.0461  # As of April 23, 2024